You are viewing a story from harrypotterfanfiction.com

 “He’ll have told you the plan,” Draco said as he sat beside her.
 “Go ahead and open it.”

 Suddenly, everything from earlier in the evening rushed back to her.
 How could she have forgotten just by sleeping for a few hours?
-The sun still hadn’t risen completely, though rays were peeking over the horizon.
+The sun still hadn’t risen, and the sky outside was still pitch black.

 “Oh God,” Hermione murmured.
 The trepidation that came with opening the letter made her hands shake.
 Slowly, she unfolded it, ready for something terrible to happen, even though she knew it was from Harry and it would explain everything she needed to know.